prabha1729/Airport-Info/README.md

 # Airport-Info
-This is a spring boot web project that returns •airport information  •the distance in miles between the 2 airports.
+This is a spring boot web project that returns
+   - airport information
+   - the distance in miles between the 2 airports.